masurp/specr/README.md

 ### News

--   5 January 2022: specr version 1.0.0 is available via github.
-This is
+-   5 January 2022: specr version 1.0.0 is now available via github.
-    a major update with several new features and functions.
+    This is a major update with several new features and functions.
     Note: it introduces a new framework for conduction specification curve analyses compared to earlier versions (see [version history](https://masurp.github.io/specr/news/index.html) for more
     details).